eclipse-tractusx/managed-identity-wallet/docs/ExternalAcapySetupOnEC2.md

     }
     ```

-- Create the `docker-compose.yml` file
+- Create the `docker-compose.yml` file.
+The file is almost generic and you can either change the values in `.env` file or create a new enviroment file e.x. `dev.env` and then change the `env_file` property in the docker-compose.yml file.
     ```yml
     version: '3'